hpe-storage/python-hpedockerplugin/docs/replication.md

 In case of asynchronous replication mode, ‘sync_period’ must be defined between range 300 and 31622400 seconds.
 If not defined, it defaults to 900.

-If this is for ISCSI based protocol, and if there are multiple ISCSI IP addresses, the hpe_iscsi_address must be assigned ISCSI IP addresses delimited by semi-colon.
+If this is for ISCSI based protocol, and if there are multiple ISCSI IP addresses, the hpe3par_iscsi_ips must be assigned ISCSI IP addresses delimited by semi-colon.
 This is applicable for replication_device section ONLY.